 - Neck and/or shoulder pain

 Even if your symptoms are mild, they can worsen and cause other vision problems if not addressed.
-Our optometrist, Dr. Robison, can help.
+Our optometrist, Caroline Robison, OD, can help.

 Diagnosis and Treatment of Computer Vision Syndrome

 The severity and length of computer vision syndrome symptoms depends on how long you stare at the computer, your posture, lighting, glare, the angle of the monitor, and whether or not you have other diagnosed or undiagnosed vision problems.
 If you already suffer from astigmatism, farsightedness, presbyopia, aging eyes, and/or diabetic eye problems, your computer vision symptoms may worsen.
 This can even be the case if you already have prescription contacts or glasses.
 Many regular eyeglasses and contact lenses are not designed to deflect the problems caused by computer screens.